 1. Cognitive-behavioral therapy (CBT)

-A type of CBT called is frequently used for OCD sufferers.
+A type of CBT called exposure and response prevention (ERP) is frequently used for OCD sufferers.
 In ERP, a mental health professional will guide your child through the process of facing his or her fears without surrendering to compulsions.

 2. Family therapy